 For decades the Internet, and use of computers and mobile phones, have been available to a large number of users paving the way for the possibility to experiment with different types of innovations.
 This includes both the creation and participation in innovation activities.
-Researchers claims that such development opens the door for new types and forms of innovation [7, 8, 9].
-The scope of innovations has contributed to knowledge pertaining to why some organisations are innovative and others are not, or why certain innovations can be adopted and others cannot [5, 15].
-An innovation has specific characteristics: its usability is acceptably precise, it can be distinguished from other innovations, it is spread 'as is' and individual decisions are made about its application [15].
-An innovation can be broadly defined as a process, knowledge or technology that offers something new, 'new to the world' products, but also what a person perceives as newness or 'other unit of adoption' [16:12).
-The diffusion theory concerns how and why innovations spread, and how and why more people continuously adopt something [17, 18].
-This study applies the diffusion theory as a theoretical framework in the way Rogers [15, 16] describes to understand the possibility of expanding the students' innovative knowledge related to children and adolescents through using Facebook.
+Researchers claims that such development opens the door for new types and forms of innovation (Tuomi, 2002; von Hippel, 1995, 2005; Chesbrough, 2003, Andersen, 2013).
+The scope of innovations has contributed to knowledge pertaining to why some organisations are innovative and others are not, or why certain innovations can be adopted and others cannot (Rogers, 2003; Fichman, 2004).
+According to Rogers (2003), an innovation has specific characteristics: its usability is acceptably precise, it can be distinguished from other innovations, it is spread 'as is' and individual decisions are made about its application.
+Rogers (1995) claims that an innovation can be broadly defined as a process, knowledge or technology that offers something new, 'new to the world' products, but also what a person perceives as newness or 'other unit of adoption' (1995, p.
+12).
+According to Rogers (2003), an innovation is characterised by how long it takes before the consumer adopts it.
+The reason for this could be, for example, various factors such as how similar the new innovation is to the previous one, how easy it is to test the new innovation, and how easy it is for other users to see the advantage of adopting the innovation.
+The diffusion theory also concerns how and why innovations spread, and how and why more people continuously adopt something (Rogers, 2003; Leveson, 2004; Olsen & Lindøe, 2009).

+This study applies the diffusion theory as a theoretical framework in the way Rogers (2003) describes to understand the possibility of expanding the students' innovative knowledge related to children and adolescents through using Facebook.
+Rogers' theory on how innovation spreads is described as diffusion.
 This is a fundamental process that starts out fragile, but is then followed by strong growth, stagnation and the demise of innovation.
 Diffusion is the process where innovation in the form of an idea, product, application or similar is spread through communication, e.g. on social media platforms, such as Facebook, YouTube, etc., to members of a social system (e.g. students) over a particular length of time.
+When a product is spread, knowledge and information is also spread - knowledge about the qualities of a product, areas of adoption, application, etc. In addition, the actual product or service is also spread.
+According to Rogers, such spreading occurs over time amongst members of a social system using a number of channels.
 Consequently, diffusion can be defined more generally and theoretically as a phenomenon and also describe other commercial innovations.
 Three key terms are central to the theoretical definition: a) channels, b) members and c) a social system.